Army influenced Editors Guild to publish ‘most biased’ report on Manipur violence: Meitei group

 An influential Meitei civil society group on Tuesday alleged that the Army influenced the Editors Guild of India to publish a biased report on the ethnic violence in Manipur.

-The Coordinating Committee on Manipur Integrity alleged the report released journalists’ body on September 2 was “most biased and baseless”.
+The Coordinating Committee on Manipur Integrity alleged the report released by the journalists’ body on September 2 was “most biased and baseless”.

 The report by a fact-finding team of the Editors Guild had stated that journalists in Manipur wrote “one-sided reports” on the clashes between the Kukis and the Meiteis that broke out in early May.